ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 We learn words from *verbal context*.
 I get that all the time when I’m asked about the translation of certain word.
 The first question I usually ask in return is “where did you find that word written?”.
 We learn the meanings of all our words not from dictionaries, but from hearing those words as they accompany actual situations.

-When we discussed [How to Read a Book](/how-to-read-a-book), the process of /coming to terms/ with the author appeared frequently at many stages in the overall process of reading a book.
+When we discussed [How to Read a Book](/how-to-read-a-book), the process of *coming to terms* with the author appeared frequently at many stages in the overall process of reading a book.
 Coming to terms was finding what the important words meant for the author, and closing the gap with what those same words meant to you, so that both the author and the reader were speaking the same language, agreeing to certain ways of speaking about things.

 Coming to terms is, in this book, finding the proper context.
 That’s why we make a distinction between *extensional meaning*, something that cannot be expressed in words, but in the context of how the word is used, and *intensional meaning*, what we construct in our heads when we hear that word.